Saukville, Wisconsin: Geography

 The Cedarburg Beech Woods State Natural Area west of the village contains an old-growth beech-maple forest, much like the ones that blanketed Saukville before settlers arrived in the 1800s.

 Saukville is located at (43.38137, −87.944578).
-According to the United States Census Bureau, the village has a total area of 3.85 sqmi, of which, 3.80 sqmi of it is land and 0.05 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 3.85 sqmi, of which, 3.80 sqmi is land and 0.05 sqmi is water.
 The village perimeter is bordered by the Town of Saukville to the north and west, the Town of Port Washington to the east and southeast and by the Town of Grafton to the south and southwest.

 The village is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 Much of the community is located on the Saukville Reef formation, which is part of the Racine Dolomite that stretches through eastern Wisconsin and Illinois.
 The formation contains Silurian marine fossils, and while much of the rock lies between 25 and 50 feet below the surface, it's exposed at some old quarries in the northern part of the village.

 Before white settlers arrived in the area, the Saukville area was an upland forest dominated by American beech and sugar maple trees.
 There were also white cedars growing along the Milwaukee River, which flows north–south through Saukville.
 Much of the original forest was cleared to prepare the land for agriculture.
 The Kurtz Woods State Natural Area in the village, maintained by the Ozaukee Washington Land Trust, has old growth endemic trees and retains the character of the pre-settlement beech-maple forests.

 The Cedarburg Bog State Natural Area contains many biodiverse wetlands with plant species seen in few other ecosystems.

 The village is east of the Cedarburg Bog, a 2,200 acre state natural area, which is home to many endangered plant and animal species.
 Located in the Town of Saukville, the bog contains two lakes, extensive white cedar and tamarack swamps, and the southernmost string bog on Earth.
 The bog is a habitat for several carnivorous plant species, including bladderworts, pitcher plants, and sundews.

 As land development continues to reduce wild areas, wildlife is forced into closer proximity with human communities like Saukville.
 Large mammals, including white-tailed deer, coyotes, North American river otters and red foxes can be seen in the village.
-Many birds, including great blue herons and wild turkeys are found in the village.
+Many birds, including great blue herons and wild turkeys, are found in the village.

 The region struggles with many invasive species, including the emerald ash borer, common carp, reed canary grass, the common reed, purple loosestrife, garlic mustard, Eurasian buckthorns, and honeysuckles.